AriFordsham/lens-wiki/How-can-I-write-lenses-without-depending-on-lens?.md

 The various guides follow, ordered by needed dependencies.

 **A note on inlining**.
-Generally, all lens-like functions get their best performance when aggressively INLINEd.
+Generally, all lens-like functions get their best performance when aggressively `INLINE`'d.
 GHC can infer inlining within a module, but the `INLINE` pragma is recommended for all lens-like functions so that they'll be inlined in other modules as well. (`<edwardk> INLINE all the things // lens really really needs to inline`)